 Producer : £400

-Develops the project from the initial idea, planning required locations, logistics and arranges the financing as well as manage the different teams involved on set.
+Develops the project from the initial idea, planning required locations, logistics and arranges the budget as well as manage the different teams involved on set.

 Director of Photography : £500